lilbluepenguin/RAMP_BRIDGE_training/challenge_monday_aug_7.md

 This hobbit was a very well-to-do hobbit, and his name was Baggins.
 ```

 20. Wooo now lets apply this to something biologically related.
 Make sure we are still in the subdirectory "monday".
-Paste the example SLURM header from [xanadu and slurm](xanadu_and_slurm.md) into a file called `ensembledownload.sh, change the jobname to `download_gff3` and give the job 4GB of memory and leave it at 1 CPU.
+Paste the example SLURM header from [xanadu and slurm](xanadu_and_slurm.md) into a file called `ensembledownload.sh`, change the jobname to `download_gff3` and give the job 4GB of memory and leave it at 1 CPU.
 In the body of the script, type:
 ```
 hostname